-When you are on a tight budget, shopping for food can be a daunting experience.
+When you are on a tight budget, shopping for food can be challenging.
 It is a common misconception that cutting back on food expenses means sacrificing good nutrition.
 However, you can be healthier and wealthier by getting wiser about planning meals and shopping.
 Here are some guidelines that can help:

 Many people plan their meals around meat, and leave grains, vegetables, and fruit for side dishes.
-However, according to ChooseMyPlate.gov, the bulk of your diet should be made up of vegetables and fruit, and at least half of your grains should be whole grains (whole wheat breads, pasta, and brown rice).
+However, according to ChooseMyPlate.gov, the bulk of your diet should be made up of vegetables and fruit.
+And at least half of your grains should be whole grains such as whole wheat breads, pasta, and brown rice.
 Meats and dairy products should be treated as side dishes and eaten less frequently.
 This is not only more economical but more healthful.
 Here are a few examples of meals made mostly with whole grains, fruits, and vegetables: